mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 **Iterative Loops: foreach loop**

 You can use the **foreach** loop to iterate through the elements of an array or a list without using a counter or index.
-This is a less error prone way to avoid out of bound error.
+This is a less error-prone way to avoid out of bound error.
 The above example can be rewritten as follows to use **foreach** instead of the **for** loop:

 ```C#
 //List of places